 What is Disability Advocacy?

-At Freedom Disability, we advocate for people with disabilities.
-We help people, who can no longer work because of a disabling medical condition, apply for and win the Social Security Disability Insurance benefits they have earned and deserve to have.
+At Freedom Disability, we help people, who can no longer work because of a disabling medical condition, apply for and win the Social Security Disability Insurance benefits they have earned and deserve to have.
 Freedom Disability Advocates have a deep understanding of the challenges people with disabilities face every day.
 They’ve seen these struggles first-hand because they’ve worked in health care, social services and for charitable organizations.
-Freedom Disability Advocates are experienced in preparing successful Social Security disability applications.
+Freedom Disability Advocates are experienced in preparing successful Social Security Disability applications.
 They are passionate about what they do, and they do it with respect.
 Above all else, they care.
 That is the disability advocacy culture that defines Freedom Disability.

 Work With an Advocate or Apply on Your Own?

-The Social Security Administration (SSA) receives millions of Social Security Disability Insurance (SSDI) claims every year, and denies 63 percent of initial applications.
+The Social Security Administration (SSA) receives millions of Social Security Disability Insurance (SSDI) claims every year, and most first-time applications are denied.
 It can take months to appeal a denied claim, which many applicants choose to do because they believe they are eligible for disability benefits.
 People looking for representation to improve their chances of approval in filing a Social Security disability claim can get it with an expert non-attorney advocacy group such as Freedom Disability.

 The Social Security Disability Experts